I Ching Predictions for 2022

 The first line (yin) shows a person who is confused and feels defeated.
 Nevertheless, this person comes to the ritual and participates.

 The second line (yin) shows someone who goes forward with gratitude, and with the assistance of a mentor.
-Although this person can only manage a small offering, they are welcome.
+Although this person can only manage a small offering, he or she is welcome.

 The third line (yin) shows someone who is tired, confused, and depressed about what's going on.
-Still they come forward to participate.
+Still the person comes forward to participate.

 The fourth line (yang) shows a leader who is sincere and the ritual invokes peace.
 The fifth line (yang) shows how the people who have come to take part can contact their own sincerity, along with the leader, while the ceremony is taking place.